-Your Progress Tutor will oversee all your progress and achievements; work closely with your teachers, parents or guardians and help to support you to manage your academic progress.
-Tutor group sessions take place throughout the year and are an important and compulsory part of your timetable.
-You will meet regularly with your Progress Tutor for one to one meetings to review your progress and to agree performance targets.
-Learning mentor support is available to help you develop advanced level study skills and provides access to specialist advice from external support agencies.
-The Sixth Form is committed to your safety and wellbeing; The Sixth Form’s counsellor, chaplaincy and BSafe team are also part of the pastoral team.
+Learning mentor support is available to help students to develop advanced level study skills and provide access to specialist advice from external support agencies.
+The Sixth Form is committed to everyone’s safety and wellbeing; The Sixth Form’s counsellor and BSafe team are also a key part of the pastoral team.

-If you have a specific learning difficulty or a disability requiring learning support, please ensure that you tell us about your needs when you apply.
-Early applications by December prior to entry are needed to enable us to liaise directly with you, the staff in your school and your parents/guardians.
-This helps us to have a clear understanding of your support needs when we apply for specific high needs support funding, where appropriate.
+If you have a specific learning difficulty or a disability requiring learning support, please ensure that you tell us when you apply.
+Early applications by January prior to entry are needed to enable us to liaise directly with you, the staff in your school and your parents or carers.
+This helps us to have a clear understanding of your support needs and to apply for relevant funding, where appropriate.
 Transition visits to The Sixth Form start whilst you are still in Year 11.

 As a diverse, multi-faith community, The Sixth Form recognises that students and their families will want to celebrate religious festivals when they occur.
 A day’s holiday is allowed if these festivals occur during the week in term time.

 The Student Portal can be accessed anywhere through The Sixth Form intranet or website and provides information and regular updates about your attendance, exams, and performance reviews as well as your current timetable.
 The Parent Portal is available through the website and in addition to the information on attendance and progress, it provides regular news updates and all student progress reviews for the year.
 A Parents’ Welcome evening takes place in September where help is provided to register for the Parents’ Portal, in addition to the Parents’ Guide to The Sixth Form.